Homebrew/homebrew-cask/doc/cask_language_reference/token_reference.md

 ## Potentially Misleading Name

 If the token for a piece of unofficial software that interacts with a popular service would make it look official and the vendor is not authorised to use the name, [a prefix must be added](../development/adding_a_cask.md#forks-and-apps-with-conflicting-names) for disambiguation.

+In most cases, the prefix should be the vendor's name.
+For example, `google-play-music-desktop-player` is unofficial, so [its cask was renamed to `marshallofsound-google-play-music-player`](https://github.com/Homebrew/homebrew-cask/pull/39923).

+In cases that the prefix is ambiguous and would make the app appear official, the `unofficial-` prefix may be used.